-App Fields filters include App Version, Device Make, Device Model, OS Version, and CleverTap SDK Version.
-This information is sent by CleverTap's SDK for each device that has your app.
-This means a single user can have multiple devices associated with their user profile.
+App fields filters include App Version, Device Make, Device Model, OS Version, and CleverTap SDK Version.
+This information is sent by CleverTap's SDK for each device that has your app which means a single user can have multiple devices associated with their user profile.

 OS Version = 10

-- Your Campaign Reach is 2,000,000 users.
+- Your campaign reach is 2,000,000 users.

-- You choose a Test Population of 15% of Campaign Reach (300,000 users).
+- You choose a test population of 15% of campaign reach (300,000 users).

-Then, we will send:
+Then, we send:

 - Variant A to 100,000 users.